 Alliance India is a non-governmental organization operating in partnership with civil society, the government, and communities to support sustained responses to HIV in India that protect rights and improve health.

 PEOPLE THAT DELIVER (PTD) envisions a world where health supply chain workforces are empowered and equipped to optimize health outcomes by improving access to health commodities.
 The major goal is to create a supply chain workforce that is deployed across the public and private sectors within the health system.

-The India Health Fund (IHF) is a collaborative initiative to leverage the power of collective impact and catalyze India’s fight against infectious diseases, including tuberculosis, COVID-19, malaria, and vector-borne diseases.
-IHF was founded in 2013 and is named "Confluence for Health Action and Transformation Foundation (CHATF)".
+The India Health Fund (IHF) is a collaborative initiative to leverage the power of collective impact and to catalyze India’s fight against infectious diseases, including tuberculosis, COVID-19, malaria, and vector-borne diseases.
+IHF was founded in 2013 and is named "Confluence for Health Action and Transformation Foundation (CHATF)."
 Tata Trusts is funding it, with strategic support from the Global Fund.